merzfst/prompt-for-ai/README.md

-# Text For AI
+# Prompt For AI

-Text For AI is an interactive CLI tool that scans a project folder, displays its file structure, and lets you select files to generate a prompt for further processing.
+Prompt For AI is an interactive CLI tool that scans a project folder, displays its file structure, and lets you select files to generate a prompt for further processing.

 ## Features